 You may have noticed that B&B Yacht Designs has several models that are cat-ketch rigged.
+For example the Core Sound 15 pictured below sailing at our annual messabout.

 Perhaps you are not familiar with this rig, and think that it looks “old-timey.”